OpenEvalProject/evals/manuscripts/elife-60005/v1/manuscript.md

 Overall, the above-described analyses indicate that sox10:GFP+ mesenchymal cells in the posterior zebrafish exhibit various transcriptional states between the embryonic to larval transition and suggest that posterior mesenchyme exists in various subpopulations during its differentiation.

-## sox10-derived cells during the embryonic to early larval transition reveal enteric progenitor to enteric neuron progression
+### sox10-derived cells during the embryonic to early larval transition reveal enteric progenitor to enteric neuron progression

 At 48–50 hpf, cells with NCC identity were notably detected in Cluster 5, defined by expression of the core NCC markers sox10, foxd3, crestin, and tfap2a (Figure 1F; Figure 4, Figure 1—source data 2; Dutton et al., 2001; Luo et al., 2001; Knight et al., 2003; Stewart et al., 2006).
 Moreover, Cluster five was found to contain various other genes previously shown to be expressed in zebrafish NCCs; including, vim, snai1b, sox9b, zeb2a, mych, and mmp17b (Figure 4D; Cerdà et al., 1998; Heffer et al., 2017; Hong et al., 2008; Leigh et al., 2013; Van Otterloo et al., 2012; Wang et al., 2011; Rocha et al., 2020).
 We reasoned that many of the NCCs had started their respective differentiation programs and were beginning to assume specified lineage profiles.
 Therefore, we sought to determine if the NCC cluster also contained gene expression profiles of known differentiating NCC types along the posterior body, such as enteric progenitors, also known as enteric neural crest cells (ENCCs).

 ![Figure 4.](https://cdn.elifesciences.org/articles/60005/elife-60005-fig4-v1.jpg)

-**Figure 4.:** sox10:GFP+ cell populations.(A) tSNE feature plots reveal expression of core neural crest cell markers sox10, foxd3, crestin, and tfap2a mapping to the neural crest cell cluster (red arrowhead).
+**Figure 4.:** (A) tSNE feature plots reveal expression of core neural crest cell markers sox10, foxd3, crestin, and tfap2a mapping to the neural crest cell cluster (red arrowhead).
 (B) tSNE feature plots depict expression of the enteric neural crest cell markers phox2bb, ret, ngfrb and gfra1a within the neural crest cell cluster (red arrowhead).
 Relative expression levels are summarized within the color keys in (A) and (B), where color intensity is proportional to expression level of each gene depicted.
 (C) A heatmap reveals expression levels of enteric neural crest cell markers across the eight major cell populations captured in the 48–50 hpf data set (color key denotes cells types represented in color bar on top of heatmap).
 Neural crest cell cluster highlighted in black rectangle.
 Relative expression levels within each major cell type cluster is summarized within the color key, where yellow to magenta color indicates high to low gene expression levels.
 (D) Dot plot of expanded list of neural crest (green line) and enteric neural crest (purple line) cell markers across each major cell type within 48–50 hpf data set.
 Dot size depicts the cell percentage for each marker within the data set and the color summarizes the average expression levels for each gene.
 (E,F) Whole mount HCR analysis of 48 hpf embryos reveals co-expression of the enteric neural crest cell markers phox2bb, ngfrb, gfra1a, and crestin in (E), or foxd3, ngfrb, gfra1a and crestin in (F), within the developing gut (dashed outline).
 Top panels depict merged images of color channels for each HCR probe.
 Lower panels represent gray-scale images of each separated channel corresponding to the magnified region of foregut (gray rectangle).
 Arrowheads depict regions where all markers are found to be co-expressed.
 Hb: Hindbrain, Sc: Spinal cord, pLLg: posterior Lateral Line ganglia, LL: Lateral Line.
 A: Anterior, P: Posterior, D: Dorsal, V: Ventral.
 Scale bar: 50 μM.
 (G) tSNE feature plots reveal expression levels of enteric neuron markers elavl3, phox2bb, gfra1a, nos1, vipb, and ret, within a common region of a neuronal cluster (red arrowhead).
 Relative expression levels are summarized within the color keys, where color intensity is proportional to expression level of each gene depicted.
 (H) Dot plot depicts expression levels of pan-neuronal and enteric neuron specific markers across individual clusters generated within the original 68–70 hpf tSNE.
 Pan-neuronal markers found throughout Clusters 5 and 12, with enteric neuron markers most prominently expressed within Cluster 12.
 Dot size depicts the cell percentage for each marker within the data set and the color summarizes the average expression levels for each gene.
 (I) Whole mount HCR analysis depicts differentiating enteric neurons within the foregut region at 69 hpf co-expressing nos1, phox2bb, vipb, and elavl3 (yellow arrowheads).
 Anterior: Left, Posterior: Right.
 Scale bar: 50 μM.

 ENCCs fated to give rise to the enteric nervous system (ENS), the intrinsic nervous system within the gut, express a combination of NCC and enteric progenitor marker genes over developmental time (reviewed in Nagy and Goldstein, 2017; Rao and Gershon, 2018), which occurs between 32 and 72 hpf in zebrafish (reviewed in Ganz, 2018).
 Enteric markers in zebrafish include sox10, phox2bb, ret, gfra1a, meis3, and zeb2a (Dutton et al., 2001; Shepherd et al., 2004; Elworthy et al., 2005; Delalande et al., 2008; Heanue and Pachnis, 2008; Uribe and Bronner, 2015).
 Therefore, we expected to capture a population of ENCCs within our 48–50 hpf dataset.
 Indeed, within Cluster 5 we observed expression of the enteric markers phox2bb, ret, gfra1a, meis3, sox10, and zeb2a (Figure 4B–D).
 Using whole mount in situ hybridization, we confirmed the expression of sox10 and phox2bb within ENCCs localized along the foregut at 48 hpf (Figure 3—figure supplement 1A,A’,B,B’; arrowheads).
 Furthermore, gene orthologs known to be expressed in ENCC in amniotes were detected within Cluster 5, such as ngfrb (orthologue to p75; Anderson et al., 2006; Wilson et al., 2004) and hoxb5b (orthologous to Hoxb5; Kam and Lui, 2015; Figure 4B–D).